dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 01. In Visual Studio, select the control on the form, and then open the **Properties** window.

-01. Expand the **(DataBindings)** property, and then in the **(Advanced)** box, select the ellipsis button (:::image type="content" source="./media/how-to-create-control-binding/visual-studio-ellipsis-button.png" alt-text="The Ellipsis button in the Properties window of Visual Studio.":::) to display the **Formatting and Advanced Binding** dialog box, which has a complete list of properties for that control.
+01. Expand the **(DataBindings)** property, and then in the **(Advanced)** box, select the ellipsis button (:::image type="content" source="./media/how-to-create-control-binding/visual-studio-ellipsis-button.png" alt-text="The Ellipsis button in the Properties window of Visual Studio.":::) to display the **Formatting and Advanced Binding** dialog, which has a complete list of properties for that control.

 01. Select the property you want to bind, and then select the **Binding** arrow.